mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 The resolveIconName function (third argument) is fairly simple; it removes the `fas-` prefix from the icon name, prepends the base path, and appends `.svg`.
 For example, it maps `fas-carrot` to [`/icons/font-awesome/solid/carrot.svg`](/icons/font-awesome/solid/carrot.svg).

+If you'd like to see the icon set definitions for all three Font Awesome categories, see [pfe-icon-fa.js](./pfe-icon-fa.js).

 ### Organizing icon sets

+When there isn't a third-party icon set that meets your needs, you may need to build your own set of icons.
+When doing so, it can be helpful to categorize your icons.

-Many icon libraries sort icons into logical sets.
+Most icon libraries sort icons into logical sets.
 Sets like "social network logos" or "road signs" are useful when you're trying to find a specific icon.
-However, when a logical set is bundled together, you wind up including a font on your page which includes *every* social network logo.
+However, when a logical set is bundled, you wind up including a font on your page which includes *every* social network logo.

 To avoid downloading icons that aren't needed, pfe-icon's philosophy is to decouple **logical sets** from **delivery bundles**.
-If you are organizing an icon set, and know it will be delivered with pfe-icon, you'll never have to weigh how large the set is when choosing where to put a new icon.
+If you are adding a new icon to your library, and know it will be delivered with pfe-icon, you'll never have to think "Wow, this set has gotten really big, maybe I'll find a different home for this new icon..."

 You should never be tempted to create a new, _illogical_ set, just to keep bundle size down.

 ---